-Part III, applicable only to the Town of Taylortown, would create additional hearings for commercial development moratoria in the Town of Taylortown.
+Part III would create additional hearings for commercial development moratoria in the Town of Taylortown.
 Before adopting a development regulation imposing a commercial development moratorium within the Town's corporate limits or ETJ, the Town would be required to hold (i) two legislative hearings on different dates wherever legislative hearings are usually held and (ii) two legislative hearings on different dates at a location within the area of the corporate limits or ETJ affected by the moratorium.
 All four hearings would be required to be held within 30 days of the final hearing.